Dhole: Threats

-The dhole only rarely takes domestic livestock.
+Habitat loss is thought to amount to 60% of the dhole's historical range in India.
+The fragmentation and isolation of dhole populations has resulted in inbreeding and the Allee effect, which threaten its long-term viability.

 Some ethnic groups like the Kuruba and Mon Khmer-speaking tribes will appropriate dhole kills; some Indian villagers welcome the dhole because of this appropriation of dhole kills.
 Dholes were persecuted throughout India for bounties until they were given protection by the Wildlife Protection Act of 1972.
 Methods used for dhole hunting included poisoning, snaring, shooting and clubbing at den sites.
 Native Indian people killed dholes primarily to protect livestock, while British sporthunters during the British Raj did so under the conviction that dholes were responsible for drops in game populations.
 Persecution of dholes still occurs with varying degrees of intensity according to the region.
 Bounties paid for dholes used to be 25 rupees, though this was reduced to 20 in 1926 after the number of presented dhole carcasses became too numerous to maintain the established reward.
-In Indochina, dholes suffer heavily from nonselective hunting techniques such as snaring.
+The Indochinese dhole population suffers heavily from nonselective hunting techniques such as snaring.

-The fur trade does not pose a significant threat to dholes.
+The fur trade does not pose a significant threat to the dhole.
 The people of India do not eat dhole flesh and their fur is not considered overly valuable.
 Due to their rarity, dholes were never harvested for their skins in large numbers in the Soviet Union and were sometimes accepted as dog or wolf pelts (being labeled as "half wolf" for the latter).
 The winter fur was prized by the Chinese, who bought dhole pelts in Ussuriysk during the late 1860s for a few silver rubles.
 In the early 20th century, dhole pelts reached eight rubles in Manchuria.
 In Semirechye, fur coats made from dhole skin were considered the warmest, but were very costly.